csmith763/homepage/docs/source/OutreachBlogPosts/principles/principles.rst

     :zoom_drag: true
     :full_screen_button: true

-This second applet increases the dimension of the problem by one, as now the point can be moved horizontally and vertically independently.
+This second applet increases the dimension of the problem by one, as now the point can be moved both horizontally and vertically.
 The applet is divided into two separate view panes.
 On the right, you can see the surface of the objective function, which in this case does not have a well-defined meaning.
 However, for the purposes of this example, you can again consider the objective function as the altitude, which is the value in the :math:`Z` direction.
 The view on the left shows the contour plot of the function on the right.
 Here, the curves drawn indicate the locations where the function has a constant value, and the values are shown next to the curves.
 The benefit of a contour plot is that it allows for viewing a three-dimensional surface in a two-dimensional space.
 Again, the orange point can be dragged throughout the two-dimensional space, and the :boldblue:`gradient` will update as the point moves.
 The position of the orange point will also update in the right pane to help with understanding the two visuals.

 .. ggb:: ww2g6esc
    :width: 800